Board of Licensure of Water System Operators

 -EDMUND S. MUSKIE, U.S. Senator, speech, 1 March 1966

 The Board of Licensure of Water System Operators was created by Maine Statute Chapter 22 Chapter 601 Subchapter 3.
 Rules developed to carry out this sub-chapter are Rules Relating to the Licensure of Water System Operators and include the classification of water systems determined by treatment and distribution qualities, establishes licensing requirements and procedures for initial licenses and biennial renewals.
 The Rules also establish the fees and operator discipline process.

-David Bartlett, Vice Chair, Non-Transient, Non-Community Public Water System Representative, Western Maine Water Service
+Mary Ellen Bowers, Vice Chair, Non-Transient, Non-Community Public Water System Representative, Western Maine Water Service, Waterworks Management, LLC

 Brian McBride, Class IV Operator Representative, Kennebunk, Kennebunkport, and Wells Water District